-Hans Cohausz joined the German Navy (Reichsmarine) in 1926.
+Hans Cohausz joined the Reichsmarine in 1926.
 He went through U-boat training from Sept 1935 to April 1936.
-He commanded the small U-15 during the summer of 1936 and then briefly commanded the larger U-30 in Oct 1936.
-Cohausz also served in several staff positions, including with the FdU from 4 Jan to 16 Sept 1939.
+He commanded the small U-15 during the summer of 1936 and then briefly the larger Type VIIC U-30 in Oct 1936.
+Cohausz also served in several staff positions, including FdU (U-boat Command) from 4 Jan to 16 Sept 1939.

-On 17 Sept 1939 Hans Cohausz took command of the UA, designed and built as the Turkish Batiray but taken over by Germany on the eve of war.
-He commanded the boat until 31 Oct 1940, taking it on 2 patrols (92 days at sea) and sinking 6 merchants with a total of 26,756 GRT and the Armed Merchant Cruiser HMS Andania (13,950 GRT).
+On 17 Sept 1939 Hans Cohausz took command of U A, designed and built for the Turkish navy as Batiray, but taken over by Germany on the eve of war.
+He commanded the boat until 31 Oct 1940, taking her on two patrols (92 days at sea) and sinking six merchant ships, total 26,756 GRT, and the Armed Merchant Cruiser HMS Andania of 13,950 GRT.

-From 1 Nov 1940 to 14 Feb 1942 Kapitänleutnant Hans Cohausz commanded the 1st flotilla, first at Kiel, Germany and then Brest, France.
-He commanded the UA again from 15 1942 to 14 May 1942.
-On his second stint with the boat he went out on two patrols but sank no ships.
+From 1 Nov 1940 to 14 Feb 1942 Kapitänleutnant Cohausz commanded the 1st Flotilla, first at Kiel, Germany and then Brest, France.
+He commanded the UA again from Feb to May 1942.
+On his second stint with the boat he went on two patrols, but sank no ships.

-From 15 May 1942 to 19 Dec 1944 Korvettenkapitän Hans Cohausz commanded the 11th flotilla at Bergen, Noway.
-He then went to serve at the Torpedo School at Mürvik until the end of the war.
+From 15 May 1942 to 19 Dec 1944 Korvettenkapitän Cohausz commanded the 11th Flotilla at Bergen, Norway.
+He then went to serve at the Torpedo School at Mürwik until the end of the war.
 He was briefly detained by the Allies, being released on 25 Aug 1945.

 Busch, R and Röll, H-J. (1998).
 German U-boat commanders of World War II.